mounika-snkr/weather-api/README.md

 # 🌤️ Weather Forecast API

 A RESTful Web API built with ASP.NET Core (.NET 8) that fetches and stores weather forecast data using [Open-Meteo](https://open-meteo.com) based on latitude and longitude inputs.

-It supports basic CRUD operations for locations/forecast and retrieves real-time forecasts.
+This project follows **Microservices Architecture** principles and is structured using **Clean Architecture** for separation of concerns and testability.

 ---